-The following activities are prohibited in the Preserve because they are not compatible with Preserve management and have a high potential to adversely affect biological resources.
+The following activities are prohibited in the Preserve because they are not compatible with Preserve management and/or have a high potential to adversely affect biological resources.

-- Residential, commercial, industrial, institutional, or landfill development; agricultural uses such as row crops, orchards, improved pastures, nurseries, greenhouses, and feedlots; livestock grazing (unless part of a habitat management strategy); itinerant worker camps; and mineral extraction. - The creation of new trails or roads for the purposes of off-road vehicle use, mountain biking, or other recreational or other uses without prior authorization by the Wildlife and Regulatory Agencies. - Recreational activities within the Preserve such as the following. - O Active recreation, including ball fields, golf courses, improved park facilities, off-road vehicle use, or any other recreational activity that requires conversion of native habitats (e.g., clearing, grubbing, or planting of nonnative vegetation or turf grasses), facility construction (e.g., equestrian facilities, buildings, or paved pathways), or that otherwise negatively affects natural vegetation or wildlife habitat values. - Shooting, target practice, hunting. - Paint-ball. - o Off-road vehicle use. - o Dog walking, whether leashed or unleashed. - Geocaching.
+- Residential, commercial, industrial, institutional, or landfill development; agricultural uses such as row crops, orchards, improved pastures, nurseries, greenhouses, and feedlots; livestock grazing (unless part of a habitat management strategy); itinerant worker camps; and mineral extraction. - The creation of new trails or roads for the purposes of off-road vehicle use, mountain biking, or other recreational or other uses without prior authorization by the Wildlife Agencies. - Recreational activities within the Preserve such as the following. - Passive (including hiking, running, mountain biking, and equestrian use) and active recreation, including ball fields, golf courses, improved park facilities, off-road vehicle use, or any other recreational activity that requires conversion of native habitats (e.g., clearing, grubbing, or planting of nonnative vegetation or turf grasses), facility construction (e.g., equestrian facilities, buildings, or paved pathways), or that otherwise negatively affects natural vegetation or wildlife habitat values. - Shooting, target practice, hunting. - Paint-ball. - Off-road vehicle use. - Dog walking, whether leashed or unleashed. - Geocaching.